 - When you find a winning combo, send enough with your child to share.
 That will show your child’s peers that gluten-free food is not “weird” and your child will have the opportunity to feel part of the group.

-Download: Download the Back to School Toolkit above for more tips, recipes and information on your child's nutritional needs
+Download: Download The Beyond Celiac Back to School Toolkit for more tips, recipes and information on your child's nutritional needs

 Infographic: Think Outside the Lunchbox: Gluten-Free Lunch Ideas for the Kids